mduna/Math_For_ML/README.md

 * R-squared can be misleading in some cases, such as when dealing with small datasets or when the model is overly complex.
 * It's important to consider other metrics, such as adjusted R-squared and cross-validation, to evaluate model performance.

+**For our scikit-learn.py code here, Interpreting MSE and R²**

+Suppose:
+MSE = 2500 (e.g., squared dollars)
+R² = 0.92
+This means:
+MSE: On average, the squared error in predicted house prices is 2500.
+The smaller the value, the better the model predicts house prices.
+R²: 92% of the variability in house prices is explained by the model, suggesting it is highly effective.